RahdnerS7335/github-tutorial/README.md

 ---
 ## Git vs. GitHub

-Git Is Software (**version control**) That Keeps "**Snapshots**" Or Pieces Of Code.
+Git Is A Software (**version control**) That Keeps "**Snapshots**" Or Pieces Of Code.
 Version Control Software Keeps Track Of Every Change To The Code (Snapshots) In A Database.

 GitHub Is An **Internet Server** That Holds Variety Of Git Projects.
 Github Provides Easy Access And Availabiltity To Your Code.
-Stores Your Projects Into A "Cloud" (Internet) For Which You Can Aceess From Home Or Any Device That Can Go On The Internet
+Stores Your Projects Into The "Cloud" (Internet) For Which You Can Access From Home Or Any Device That Can Go On The Internet.

-Difference Between both Git & Github Is That In Order To Access Github You Must Already Utilised Git And Doesnt **_Work Without Git_**
+The Difference Between both Git & Github Is That In Order To Access Github You Must Already Have Git And Github Doesn't **_Work Without Git_**

 ---
 ## Initial Setup